Nick Mangold, legendary New York Jets center, dies from kidney disease at 41, team announces

 Nick Mangold, a legendary player in the history of the New York Jets, has died suddenly from complications of kidney disease, the team announced Sunday.

-The news come two weeks after Mangold revealed he was undergoing dialysis and looking for a kidney donor.
+The news comes two weeks after the seven-time NFL Pro-Bowler revealed he was undergoing dialysis and looking for a kidney donor.
 He was 41.

 Mangold said in a letter to the Jets community that he was diagnosed with a genetic defect in 2006, which led to his chronic kidney disease.
 The letter said he had been going through a "tough stretch" recently.